ouistiti-project/ouistiti/docs/mod_auth.md

 The *group* allows to use different *REST* API.
 The *home* allows to store data specificly to an user, and translate the URL "^~/*" to "$HOME/*" instead "$DOCROOT/*".
+The *status* allows to change the use of the authentication.
+The normal *status* is "activated", any other *status* force the authentication to reject the user.

 Example:
 ```config